James Dashwood

-Sir James Dashwood, 2nd Baronet (1715–1779) was an English politician who sat in the House of Commons from 1740 to 1768.
+Sir James Dashwood, 2nd Baronet (1715 – 10 November 1779) was a British politician who sat in the House of Commons from 1740 to 1768.

 Early life

 He was the son of Robert Dashwood, and his grandfather from whom he inherited the baronetcy was Sir Robert Dashwood, 1st Baronet; his mother was Dorothy Reade, daughter of Sir James Reade, 2nd Baronet.
 He was educated at John Roysse's Free School in Abingdon (now Abingdon School).
 He was a Steward of the OA Club in 1746.

 Kirtlington Park

 He inherited large estates in Oxfordshire, being on a Grand Tour when he came into them in 1734, and built an imposing house at Kirtlington.

-Kirklington Park was constructed in the years 1742 to 1746, by William Smith of Warwick and John Sanderson, starting from plans by James Gibbs; the grounds were laid out by Lancelot Brown.
+Kirtlington Park was constructed in the years 1742 to 1746, by William Smith of Warwick and John Sanderson, starting from plans by James Gibbs; the grounds were laid out by Lancelot Brown.
 Dashwood also built up a significant library, and in 1747 was paying James Lovell, the sculptor and interior decorator.
 In 1931 the rococo dining room was exported, and it is now in the Metropolitan Museum of Art.
 Involved in it were Thomas Roberts (plasterwork), and either Henry Cheere or John Cheere (chimneypiece).

 Brown was at work on Kirtlington Park from the end of 1751 to 1757.
 This was a second phase of work in which the old house, Northbrook House, was demolished in 1750, and previous garden work by Thomas Greening was altered.